ddev/ddev/docs/users/cli-usage.md

 Your project can be reached at: http://my-drupal7-site.ddev.local
 ```

+Next step is to run the install script.
+This can be done by either going to your local site `/install.php` or running drush site-install, `drush si`.

 Quickstart instructions for database imports can be found under [Database Imports](#database-imports).

 ### Drupal 8 Quickstart